Coveros-GitHub-Sandbox/selenified/README.md

 ```
 -DbuildName='Jenkins Run 123'
 ```
+Be sure to make it something unique each time, or new tests might get associated with old test runs.

 ### Eclipse
 Expand the project in the left side navigational panel.
 Right-click on the Java package, class, or method containing